AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 some kind of robot that avoids mistakes in 99% of cases, application with 100 of such calls will have at least one critical issue.

 In more realistic conditions such calls are often nested or parallelized that adds triples amount of code, complexity, and chances to make mistake.
-And did not even think of possible deadlocks in `MyService` yet!
+And we did not even think of possible deadlocks in `MyService` yet!

 So let's try to fix these issues.

-#####Goal:
+###Goal:
 * fix "do not forgets"s
 * avoid possibility of deadlocks
 * provide reliable way of gluing ui and model together.

 ## Attempt 1.0 - Async with callbacks
+Since OS X 10.6 and iOS 4.0 we had closures (aka blocks).
+Using closures as callback opens another dimension in making asynchronous flows.

 ```swift
 extension MyService {
    func person(identifier: String,